SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company periodically reviews the carrying value of intangible assets to determine whether impairment may exist.
 Intangible assets are assessed annually, or when certain triggering events occur, for impairment using fair value measurement techniques.
 These events could include a significant change in the business climate, legal factors, a decline in operating performance, competition, sale or disposition of a significant portion of the business, or other factors.
 Specifically, an impairment test is used to identify potential impairment by comparing the fair value of a reporting unit with its carrying amount.
 The Company uses level 3 inputs and a discounted cash flow methodology, along to estimate the fair value of a reporting unit.
 A discounted cash flow analysis requires one to make various judgmental assumptions including assumptions about future cash flows, growth rates, and discount rates.
 The assumptions about future cash flows and growth rates are based on the Company’s budget and long-term plans.
 Discount rate assumptions are based on an assessment of the risk inherent in the respective reporting units.

-Convertible Notes Payable
+Convertible Notes Payable and Derivative Liability

 The Company accounts for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax reporting purposes and for operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply in the years in which these temporary differences are expected to be recovered or settled.
 A valuation allowance is established to reduce net deferred tax assets to the amount expected to be realized.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in results of operations in the period that includes the enactment date.
 The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being recognized.
 Changes in recognition and measurement are reflected in the period in which the change in judgment occurs.
 Interest and penalties related to unrecognized tax benefits are included in income tax expense.

 The Tax Cuts and Jobs Act (the Act) was enacted on December 22, 2017.
-The Act reduces the US federal corporate tax rate from 35% to 21% and will require the Company to re-measure certain deferred tax assets and liabilities based on the rates at which they are anticipated to reverse in the future, which is generally 21%.
+The Act reduces the US federal corporate tax rate from 35% to 21% and required the Company to re-measure certain deferred tax assets and liabilities based on the rates at which they are anticipated to reverse in the future, which is generally 21%.
 The Company has reflected the aspects of the Act as it relates our calculations as of September 30, 2018.

 Fair value estimates are made at a specific point in time, based on relevant market information and information about the financial statement.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.